 Cutting Carbs?
 Don’t Say ‘No’ to These Starchy Foods

 You hope to lose weight, so you’re trying to eat healthy.
-Should you add a starch to the lean protein and veggies in your meals, or not?
+Should you add a starch to your meals, or not?
 Our dietitians weigh in.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 So do starches — aka complex carbs — still have a place in a healthy diet?
 You bet.

 “Simple carbs (other than fruits and milk) should be avoided in the diet.
 Complex carbs should prevail,” says Kristin Kirkpatrick, MS, RD, LD.